-To provide a platform for free elementary school running programs that will encourage and develop youth fitness.
+To provide a platform for free elementary school running programs that will increase self esteem, encourage and develop youth fitness.

-Provide detailed workouts and a Track in the Box supply kit for schools to execute an after school running program led by volunteer coaches.
+Provide detailed workouts and a Track Kit (track equipment) for schools to be able to execute an after school running program led by the schools volunteer coaches.
 Program materials are supplied at no cost.
-T-shirts for every student every season are provided.
+T-shirts for every student, every season are provided.
 For low income schools a financial stipend is provided to coaches who assist.

-- Complete program booklets that include warm up and cool down stretches, running form lessons for kids and coaches, and running games and strategies.
+- A detailed workout lesson plan that includes warm up and cool down stretches, running form lessons for kids and coaches, and running games and strategies.

 - Project Fit running program provides an emphasis on running games and challenge courses that include T&F themes such as running, throwing, long jump, etc. The program includes warm up and cool down drills and reviewing proper running technique.
 In addition, kids would be asked to keep a training log to track mileage.
 Walking or running counts towards the mileage as long as an adult verifies the mileage.
 This promotes families to get exercise together and encourages kids to walk to school.